SteveOv/ebop_maven/README.md

 ```
 This module will write three datasets under the ./datasets directory:
 - **formal-training-dataset** : a synthetic dataset built by randomly sampling distributions of JKTEBOP model parameters
-    - currently this generates 100,000 instances split on the ratios 8:1:1 between training, validation and testing
+    - currently this generates 100,000 instances split on the ratios 80:20 between training and validation sets
     - the base parameters sampled are $r_A+r_B$, $k$, $i$, $J$, $q_{phot}$, $e$ and $\omega$ ($L_3$ under revirew)
 - **synthetic-mist-tess-dataset** : a synthetic dataset built from a grid of physical parameters
     - the file ./config/synthetic-mist-tess-dataset.json gives the grid of base physical parameters; $M_{init}$, $P$, $i$, $e$, $\omega$ ($L_3$ under review)